 The home end, the south stand, was named after old boy Robin van Persie.
 The Noordtribune behind the opposite goal is divided into the Excelsior4All Tribune and the away sector (Bezoekers Tribune) nearest the Rob Albers Tribune on one sideline.
 On the facing sideline is the main stand, the Henk Zon Tribune, with press and VIP sections.
 In one corner between the home end and the Rob Albers Tribune is the Erasmus Tribune.

-From Centraal, via Beurs, tram Nos.21 and 24 stop at Woudestein (15min, direction De Esch), on the main road by the stadium.
+From Centraal, via Beurs, trams 21 and 24 stop at Woudestein (15min journey time, direction De Esch), on the main road by the stadium.